nplan/HomeButtons/docs/setup.md

 When connected to your Wi-Fi network, *Home Buttons* can be configured using any device on your local network.

-1. Scan the QR code or enter the displayed local IP into a web browser.
+1. Scan the QR code or enter the local IP into a web browser.
 The setup page will load:

     ![Setup Screen](assets/setup_screen.png){width="125"}
     ![Setup Page](assets/setup_page.jpeg){width="250"}